Finding out more about genetic genealogy

 Should you feel drawn to more formal study, a number of courses are available and can be found be searching the Internet.
 The University of Strathclyde runs its own short online courses which each last for eight weeks and provide an introduction to the principles of the subject and the interpretation of basic test results.

 As your understanding grows, you will find that the interpretation of results can be greatly assisted by the use of various online utilities.
 These can automate a number of the otherwise tedious and time consuming calculations you will probably want to carry out as you examine and compare results from various individuals.
-Links to one of these, as well as to a selection of online blogs, articles and websites can be found in the ‘See Also’ section below.
+Links to a few of these, as well as to a selection of online blogs, articles and websites can be found in the ‘See Also’ section below.

 © University of Strathclyde